 - Process the event hook request data after sending the response code.

-A timeout of three seconds is enforced on all outbound requests for event and inline hooks, with one retry in the event of a timeout or an error response from the external service.
-If a successful response has not been received after that, a 400 error is returned with more information about what failed.
+A timeout of three seconds is enforced on all outbound requests for event and inline hooks.
+One request retry is sent in the event of a timeout or an error response from the external service.
+If a successful response isn't received after that, an HTTP 400 error is returned with more information about the failure.

 The number of hook calls and the limits per org are available in the following table.
 Keep in mind these numbers and limits when designing your hook solution.

-Your external service processing hook requests must take into consideration that the order of event or inline hook calls is not guaranteed.
+Your external service that processes hook requests must consider that the order of events or inline hook calls aren't guaranteed.
 Also, to avoid processing duplicate requests, use the

 eventId property to identify unique requests.